moni-kishore-dhar/Online-News-Portal-using-PHP-and-MySQL/README.md

 well as delete and update news.

 <b>Project Description:</b>
-The system that is going to be developed is Online News Portal System.
 This is a database application system that is to be used by the public to read and search news in anytime and anywhere.
 The system keeps the record of all the admin, authenticated viewer.
 This system also has the ability to keep track of the news as well as comment record.
 This project intends to computerize online news portal system in order to provide the instant and important news and